hotwax/oms-documentation/documents/learn-netsuite/troubleshooting/order-do-not-sync.md

 ### Resolution
 #### Preferences Not Set:
 1. Inform the client about the issue with the payment preferences.
-2. After the client makes the necessary changes, run the "Import Order Update from Shopify" job to sync the data.
+2. After the client makes the necessary changes, run the [`Import Order Update from Shopify`](https://docs.hotwax.co/documents/v/retail-operations/workflow/job-workflows/orders#import-order-updates-from-shopify) job to sync the data.